 In order to inform its work on the action plan on financing sustainable growth published in March 2018, the Commission established a technical expert group on sustainable finance (TEG) in July 2018.
 The action plan requests the TEG to publish a report based on a broad consultation of all relevant stakeholders.

-The group is now inviting feedback on the first proposed activities that contribute substantially to climate change mitigation and on the usability of this first list of activities.
-The group has also identified areas where additional technical expertise is needed.
-The Commission will therefore host several workshops with the purpose of gathering this expertise.
-Interested experts may register their interest for these workshops.
-Please find all necessary information below.
-To provide feedback and to register your interest please use the links below.
-Only answers provided through these surveys will be taken into account.
+The group collected feedback on the first proposed activities that contribute substantially to climate change mitigation and on the usability of this first list of activities between December 2018 and February 2019.
+The group also identified areas where additional technical expertise is needed.
+The Commission is organising several workshops with selected additional experts with the purpose of gathering this expertise.

 1st round climate mitigation activities

-Technical experts and stakeholders can provide feedback on selected economic activities and the Technical expert group’s proposed criteria for the first sub-set of economic activities expected to make a substantial contribution to climate mitigation.
+Technical experts and stakeholders provided feedback on selected economic activities and the Technical expert group’s proposed criteria for the first sub-set of economic activities expected to make a substantial contribution to climate mitigation.
 These are called the 1st round climate mitigation activities.

 Usability of the taxonomy

-Future users of the taxonomy can provide feedback on the usability and fitness for purpose of the taxonomy in practice.
+Future users of the taxonomy were invited to provide feedback on the usability and fitness for purpose of the taxonomy in practice.

 Register interest for workshops

-Technical experts are invited to register their interest for workshops to provide technical input to the following activities:
+Technical experts were invited to register their interest for workshops to provide technical input to the following activities:

 - The development of new criteria for further economic activities that have the potential to make a substantial contribution to climate change mitigation objectives.
 These are called the 2nd round climate change mitigation activities.